 - You also have to use rock salt to aid in the chilling of the ice cream and for me, it’s again wasting money on an ingredient that will only get thrown in the trash can.

-With all the different ways to make ice cream without a machine, you’d think that there would be a way that worked, right?
+With all the different ways to make ice cream without ice cream machines, you’d think that there would be a way that worked AND is easy, right?
 Well, there is!

 This method originated at the Serious Eats Food Lab, which has a great write-up on the science of ice cream.
 Basically, you want there to be a balance of air and ice crystal formation.